 Green Furniture Concept transforms public space with nature-inspired design

-Modular design means furniture can evolve over time
+Modular design means the furniture can evolve over time

 Durability in design

 Another key consideration is durability and maintenance: “At home, you won’t have to worry about having the whole local football team’s supporter group over for a couple of beers right before the game,” says Ekholst.

 Public seating in busy airports and railway stations can be used up to hundreds and even thousands of times a day, causing considerable wear and tear.

 To combat this, Green Furniture Concept uses a hard wax oil finish that maintains the luxurious sheen of its products.
 It keeps the wooden feeling, ages with dignity, and allows easy on the spot maintenance where scratches can be filled in like with shoe polish.

 And where preventative measures aren’t enough, Green Furniture Concept has made it possible to exchange singular components such as individual ribs or tabletops.
 There’s even a subscription model that allows customers to rent its furniture-as-a-service, which includes unlimited maintenance for an annual fee.

 “A product should not only be long lasting in its durability and quality but also in its design,” says Joakim Lundgren, Head of Sustainability at Green Furniture Concept.
 Its way of doing so is to look to biophilic design principles.

 “To make a product multifunctional, modular or enable it to evolve over time are great examples.”